mdabrowski1990/uds/README.rst

 Thanks to all these features, this package can have multiple use-cases, including:

-- simple send-receive messages
+- simple send-receive messages to/from any network
 - comprehensive node simulations
-- testing of UDS protocol communication
+- testing of UDS protocol communication implementation

 Unfortunately, all previously mentioned plans make the project a huge effort and at the time of writing, the implementation process of these features is still ongoing (and probably the status will stay the same for at least